 In addition to Canaccord Genuity Group Inc., Mr. Kassie is a director of the following public company: Reitmans (Canada) Limited.
-Mr. Kassie attended all of the eight meetings of the Board of Directors held between April 1, 2014 and June 2, 2015.
+Mr. Kassie attended all of the nine meetings of the Board of Directors held between April 1, 2015 and June 1, 2016.

-Terrence (Terry) Lyons, ICD.D, is a corporate director.
+Terrence (Terry) Lyons, ICD.D, age 66, is a corporate director.
 He is a director of several public and private corporations including Sprott Resource Corp.
-(Chairman), Martinrea International Inc. and Polaris Minerals Corporation (Chairman).
+(Chairman), Martinrea International Inc. and Polaris Materials Corporation (Chairman).
 Mr. Lyons is a retired Managing Partner of Brookfield Asset Management and past Chairman of Northgate Minerals Corporation, which was acquired by AuRico Gold Inc. to create a new mid-cap gold company.
 He was also Chairman of Eacom Timber Corporation, which was sold to a private equity firm in 2013.
 In 2014, he stepped down as a director of BC Pavilion Corporation (Pavco), Royal Oak Ventures, which was privatized by Brookfield, and the BC Board of the Institute of Corporate Directors.